paramraghavan/go/README.md

 ## Module vs Package
 - A package is a directory of .go files, and it is the basic building block of a Go program.
 Packages help to organize code into reusable components.
 - On the other hand, a module is a collection of packages with built-in dependencies and versioning.
 A module comes with two additional files **go.mod** and **go.sum**.
+  - go.mod gives the name of the module, as well as its dependencies and minimum versions.
+  - go.sum is a dependency lock file that is generated automatically.
+- go mod options
   - go mod init: creates a whole new module in the current directory.
   - go mod tidy: fixes missing modules and removes others who aren’t in use.
   - go mod download: downloads modules to your device’s cache.